Flossing is an eight letter word that manages to make most people cringe and wince at the very thought of what the word

 A necessary evil, interdental cleaning takes time, it can be awkward and it can be painful for many.

 As many of us rather not complete the task, many of us do a poor job of it.

-But I am sure you would rather not have bleeding gums, nor put yourself at a greater risk of diabetes or a stroke, so investing your time in a good interdental clean is the answer.
+But, I am sure you would rather not have bleeding gums, nor put yourself at a greater risk of diabetes or a stroke.
+As a result investing your time in a good interdental cleaning routine is the answer.

-Thankfully there are some excellent tools that make flossing easier and more bearable, but most importantly contributes to better oral health.
+There are some excellent tools that make flossing easier and more bearable, and most importantly contribute to better oral health.

-See some of our quick picks in the table below, or keep reading for a more detailed look at each one.
+See some of my quick picks in the table below, or keep reading for a more detailed look at each one.